StevenAndrewsII/GameEngine-demo-/README.md

 To run the game:
->You must install love 2D ( 11.0 or greater !)
+> You must install love 2D ( 11.0 or greater !)
 >
->drag and drop the containing folder to the love2d.exe
+> click on the .love file ( select open with --- > select love2d  )

+Note: Git hub wouldnt allow me to upload the enitre thing in one go.
+File is over 30 MB of data.
+Run the .love file